Here comes the Dallas Fed ...

-Economists are expecting another ugly Dallas Fed manufacturing survey when the report crosses at 10:30 a.m.
+The latest Dallas Fed Manufacturing index will be released at 10:30 a.m.
 ET.

-The consensus for the index, which has been negative throughout 2015, is -10 according to Bloomberg.
+According to Bloomberg, economists estimate that the index will come in at -16 for the month of June.
+That’s an improvement from the prior reading of -20.8, which was the lowest since June 2009.

-Regional manufacturing weakness has mostly been a result of the oil crash, which has spread its tentacles across several industries that rely on crude in some way.
-Last month, one executive said, “Uncertainty about where the price of oil is headed has everyone on pins and needles.”
+The composite index, which involves a survey to assess the outlook of business leaders, has been on the decline through 2015.

 Business Insider Emails & Alerts